codeconscious/ccvtac/README.md

-  "workingDirectory": "/Users/me/temp",             // A temporary home for working files "moveToDirectory": "/Users/me/Downloads",         // Where final audio files should be saved "historyFile": "/Users/me/Downloads/history.log", // Log for your entered URLs "sleepSecondsBetweenDownloads": 10,               // Delay between video downloads in playlists and channels "sleepSecondsBetweenBatches": 20,                 // Delay between batches (i.e., each URL entered) "splitChapters": true,                            // Split videos with chapters into separate files?
+  "workingDirectory": "/Users/me/temp",             // A temporary home for working files "moveToDirectory": "/Users/me/Downloads",         // Where final audio files should be saved "historyFile": "/Users/me/Downloads/history.log", // Log for your entered URLs "historyDisplayCount": 20,                        // Count of entries to show for `history` command "splitChapters": true,                            // Split videos with chapters into separate files?
+  "sleepSecondsBetweenDownloads": 10,               // Delay between video downloads in playlists and channels "sleepSecondsBetweenBatches": 20,                 // Delay between batches (i.e., each URL entered) "verboseOutput": true,                            // Use `false` for quiet mode "embedImages": true,                              // Is embedding video thumbnails into audio files enabled?
+  "doNotEmbedUploaders": [                          // Channel names for which the video thumbnail should
+    "Channel Name",                                 //   never be embedded in the audio file.
+    "Another Channel Name
+  ],
-  "historyDisplayCount": 20,                        // Count of entries to show for `history` command "verboseOutput": true,                            // Use `false` for quiet mode "ignoreUploadYearUploaders": [                    // By default, the upload year of the video is
+  "ignoreUploadYearUploaders": [                    // By default, the upload year of the video is
     "Channel Name",                                 //   saved to files' Year tag.
-However, this will "Another channel name"                          //   not occur for videos on channels listed here.
+However, this will "Another Channel Name"                          //   not occur for videos on channels listed here.
   ]
 }
 ```